You notice it’s difficult to tap into your divine capacity.

-Warrior Women of Light is a healing and skill-based group therapy program helping young single adults and women of all ages manage unwanted behaviors that often accompany mental health concerns like anxiety and depression.
+Warrior Women of Light is a healing and skill-based group training program helping young single adults and women of all ages manage unwanted behaviors that often accompany mental health concerns like anxiety and depression.

 Groups meet weekly to train participants in coping strategies, understanding and managing difficult emotions and negative thoughts, learning about relationships and how to navigate them, understanding brain chemistry and how to change it in positive ways and applying this to everyday life.
-Participants set therapeutic goals and commit to “PoWeR” actions.
+Participants set specific recovery goals and commit to “PoWeR” actions.

 Currently only online groups are available so you can attend wherever you live.

 Learn to connect with others and build positive relationships.

 Learn where negative thoughts come from and identify the real enemy.

 Learn who you are and feel more self-confident and motivated.

 Don’t know for sure if you need a training group or if what you are feeling is “normal”?
 Please call to schedule a consultation.
 We can help you determine what the best steps are moving forward.

 “Sarah often feels empty and numb.
 She turns to cutting because she knows it makes her feel something.
 She believes that the feelings she feels after cutting are better than not feeling at all.”